eyeofparadox/eyeofparadox.github.io/content/posts/2009/07/matter-and-movement-in-four-or-more-dimensions/index.md

 ---
-title: "Matter and Movement in Four--or More--Dimensions"
+title: "Matter and Movement in Four---or More---Dimensions"
 date: 2009-07-08
 categories:
   - "dimensions"